 Jealousy, in the right context, with the right person, can be a bonding tool that ignites raw passion for your partner.
 It works for me because the underlying reasons for that jealousy (i.e., replacement, displacement, betrayal) will never be actualized because I trust James, and in turn I can sit in the fiery realm of that jealousy, without burning alive.

 If you experience a jealousy that feels hindering, even debilitating, explore the source of that jealousy, and consider speaking to a professional to help you navigate it.
+Also, check out this article I wrote for Kinkly: How Can I Eliminate Jealousy in My Cuckquean Relationship?

 The Diverse World of Queans